Obtaining a dog passport, officially called a ‘Pet Passport’, is a rather straight forward process that should take you between 24 hours and 1 week.

 This would mean your dog would have to be vaccinated again, which would take up more of your time.

 If you want to save some money and take advantage of this free service, it is recommended that you start the process sooner so you can attend a free event.

-In order to obtain a dog passport in the UK in 2019, your dog MUST be up to date on his/her rabies vaccinations.
+In order to obtain a dog passport in the UK, your dog MUST be up to date on his/her rabies vaccinations.

 There is absolutely no exception to this rule.

 Your dog can get their rabies vaccination at your local vet, or through a charity.

 For a UK dog passport, you must be able to prove that your dog has had a rabies vaccination within the past year.

 If your dog is being vaccinated against rabies for the first time, you must wait 21 days (3 weeks) before travelling.

 Even once you have obtained your dog passport, your dog must have a rabies booster each year.

 If you fail to vaccinate your dog each year, his/her passport will no longer be valid for travel.